AninditaBasu/pi-projects/topics/security_camera.md

 For the security camera:

--  A Raspberry Pi Zero W computer.
+-  A Raspberry Pi Zero WH computer.
 This little computer board will hold the code that makes the videos of your surroundings.
 The Raspberry Pi Zero is the smallest computer in the Raspberry Pi stable, and it is good enough for this project.
+The *W* in the name means it is WiFi enabled.
+The *H* in the name means the header pins are soldered into the Raspberry Pi board.
+This project does not need the *H* version but I got one just in case I want to use the header pins for something later.
 -  A Raspberry Pi Camera Module 3.
 For this project, I could've used an older camera module such as the Camera Module 2, which is lighter on the system resources (and the Raspberry Pi Zero hardly has any), but it doesn't support the `libcamera` package, which is going to be the officially supported package now .
 -  A Raspberry Pi official power adapter.
 Theoretically, any adapter with a microUSB cable that can plug into the Raspberry Pi should work fine.
 In practice, it's better to get the official power adapter because it's been tested to deliver the exact power that the Raspberry Pi needs.
 -  A microSD card.
 This tiny card will contain the operating system that your Raspberry Pi will run on.